-levels of Lower alewife biomass in the 2000s relative to the 1990s and earlier are attributable primarily to high levels of consumption by salmonines (Madenjian et al. 2002, 2005a; Tsehaye et al. 2014), despite declines in Chinook salmon stocking in 2006, 2013, and 2017-2018.
-Factors that have maintained high predation pressure include a relatively high abundance (i.e., at least 50%) of wild Chinook salmon in

-Lake Michigan (Williams 2012; Tsehaye et al. 2014), increased migration of Chinook salmon from Lake Huron in search of alewives (Clark et al. 2017), increased importance of alewives in the diet of Chinook salmon in Lake Michigan (Jacobs et al. 2013), a decrease in the energy density of adult alewives between 1979 and 2004 (Madenjian et al. 2006), and potential increases in consumption by lake trout owing to their increased abundance due to increased rates of stocking and natural reproduction (FWS/GLFC 2017; Lake Michigan LTWG 2019).
-Beyond predation, numbers of alewife also may be reduced owing to declines in the number of spawning adults as well as long-term declines in productivity that could reduce fecundity and larval growth rates (see Bunnell et al. 2018; Eppehimer et al. 2019).
+Age distribution of alewife was dominated by age-0 and age-1 fish (Fig. 4).
+Age truncation in the alewife population continued through 2021, as the maximum age was six (only two fish).
+Prior to 2010, age-7 or older alewives were captured routinely, while none have been captured since 2009.
+Reduced longevity is likely due to increased predation pressure.
+An alternative hypothesis of reduced survival owing to starvation as juveniles and adults is not supported given that their energetic density is relatively unchanged between 2002-2004 and 2015 (Bunnell et al. 2019b) and predicted weight of a 175-mm alewife has increased since 1996 (Bunnell et al. 2019a).
+Lower levels of alewife biomass in the 2000s relative to the 1990s and earlier are attributable primarily to high levels of consumption by salmonines (Madenjian et al. 2002, 2005a; Tsehaye et al. 2014), despite declines in Chinook salmon stocking in 2006, 2013, and 2017-2018.
+Factors that have maintained high predation pressure include a relatively high abundance (i.e., at least 50%) of wild Chinook salmon in Lake Michigan (Williams 2012; Tsehaye et al. 2014), increased migration of Chinook salmon from Lake Huron in search of alewives (Clark et al. 2017), increased importance of alewives in the diet of Chinook salmon in Lake Michigan (Jacobs et al. 2013), a decrease in the energy density of adult alewives between 1979 and 2004 (Madenjian et al. 2006), and potential increases in consumption by a growing lake trout population (FWS/GLFC 2017; Lake Michigan LTWG 2019).
+Beyond predation, numbers of alewife may be reduced by declines in the number of spawning adults and long-term declines in productivity that could reduce fecundity and larval growth rates (see Bunnell et al. 2018; Eppehimer et al. 2019).